 WholeNote

-“The sound of Buzz Brass is splendid.
-The musical environment they create radiates with a bright and golden glow […] memorable melodies such as Satie’s Gymnopédies and Dvorak’s famous American Quartet (originally for strings) find themselves enhanced, almost sharper.”
+“The tones created by Buzz Brass are splendid.
+The soundscape thus formed shines forth with brilliance and golden light […] The ever so memorable melodies of Satie’s Gymnopédies and Dvorak’s ultrafamous American Quartet (originally for strings) find themselves enhanced, virtually refined.”

 Ici Musique